Octava-Chamber-Orchestra/Octava-Chamber-Orchestra.github.io/README.md

 `title`: The title of the page and concert

-`date`: The ISO formatted date and time of the concert.
+`date`: The YAML formatted date and time of the concert.
 Do note that times are 24 hour.

+`poster`: Set to `true` if a poster is available to be displayed.
+The poster must be in the same folder as the concert page and be named `poster.jpg`.
+If no poster is available, then omit this property.

+#### `venue`

+An object describing the concert venue.
+It may be omitted, but if it is provided, it must be defined with the following properties:

-`location`: The name of the concert venue.
+`name`: The name of the concert venue.

-`location_url`: The website for the concert venue.
+`url`: The website for the concert venue.

 `address`: The address of the concert venue.

 `phone`: The phone number of the concert venue.

-`poster artist`: The artist that designed the poster for the concert.
-This property is optional and if omitted will simply not display a poster for the concert.
-To display a poster but not credit an artist, set the value to "anonymous".
-If this property is present, a file named `poster.jpg` depicting the poster must be present in the same folder as the page.

-`poster_artist_url`: The website of the poster artist.
-If ommitted, when displaying the artist's name, it will not link to anything.